Jackzmc/sourcemod-plugins/README.md

 Updated version of ConnerRia's plugin.
 Improves bots avoidance of tanks.
 Change from original is updated source syntax, some optimizations/cleanup, and fixes such as bots avoiding tank that has not been activated, or not escaping in vehicle due to presence of tank.
 * **Convars:**
    * `FlyYouFools_Version` - Prints the version of plugin

+### BetterWitchAvoidance
+Inspired by the 200IQBots_FlyYouFools.
+Bots avoid witch if its over 40% anger when close, or a little bigger range at 60% or more.